-6.54 The Indoor Sports Facilities Strategy (2023) covers the period to 2040 and provides an up-to-date audit and assessment of indoor sports facilities in the District, factoring in the recent successful completion of the Dover Leisure Centre.
+6.54 The draft Indoor Sports Facilities Strategy (2022) covers the period to 2040 and provides an up-to-date audit and assessment of indoor sports facilities in the District, factoring in the recent successful completion of the Dover Leisure Centre.
 The Strategy has been produced using Sport England Guidance and in consultation with local providers and users.
-The aim of the strategy is to understand the current supply, how the District's facilities are currently being used, and what the future demand is likely to be.
+The aim of the strategy is to understand the current supply, how the district's facilities are currently being used, and what the future demand is likely to be.
 This information will help the Council and facility providers concerning future planning and investment and will inform the Infrastructure Delivery Plan (IDP).

-6.55 The main priorities from the Strategy in relation to meeting future needs are:
+6.55 Upon adoption of the 2022 Strategy, specific projects identified will be included in the IDP.
+However, the main priorities emerging from the Strategy in relation to meeting future needs are:

 - There is a deficit in swimming pool water space of a 6 lane 25m pool.
 A feasibility and options appraisal study for the potential improvement and replacement of the existing Tides Leisure Centre is being undertaken (2022). - Additional sports hall capacity, or greater access to existing education sites, is likely to be required at Whitfield, Aylesham and in Dover Town Centre.
 The additional planned developments in these locations will generate a combined need for additional sports hall space equivalent to 2.4 badminton courts - With regards to health and fitness facilities, the latent demand reports completed for Tides Leisure Centre show that a significant level of latent demand exists for that site.
 Other potential areas for improved health and fitness facilities are in the settlements of Aylesham and Sandwich. - There is a requirement to increase the level of provision of dedicated multi-purpose studio space within the District.
 This is linked to the potential latent demand for health and fitness facilities, which also support the need for increased studio space for group exercise.
-The Council will support development of new community accessible dance and activity studios and potential provision for this need within the Tides Leisure Centre to complement the expanded health and fitness offer. - There is unmet demand in the District for boxing and martial arts facilities, with strong growth in club membership in recent years.
+The Council will support development of new community accessible dance and activity studios and potential provision for this need within the Tides Leisure Centre to complement the expanded health and fitness offer. - There is unmet demand in the district for boxing and martial arts facilities, with strong growth in club membership in recent years.
 Boxing and martial arts clubs looking for dedicated facilities will be supported in doing so.